top of page

 Monument Rock (1997), discussed herein.
 As far as I can tell, this novella-length story was first published posthumously by L’Amour’s estate.

 A Gun for Kilkenny and West of Dodge, discussed herein.
 These are two short stories about Kilkenny, again published, as far as I can tell, after the author’s death.
+It’s entirely plausible, though, that L’Amour might have dashed them off for a pulp magazine, perhaps under a pen name, before he achieved success as a novelist under his own name.

 Kilkenny’s Timeline